 Azure Information Protection integration

-Cloud App Security lets you investigate files and set policies based on Azure Information Protection classification labels, enabling greater visibility and control of your sensitive data in the cloud.
+Cloud App Security lets you apply Azure Information Protection classification labels automatically, with or without protection, to files as a file policy governance action.
+You can also investigate files by filtering for the applied classification label within the Cloud App Security portal.
+This enables greater visibility and control of your sensitive data in the cloud.
 Integrating Azure Information Protection with Cloud App Security is as easy as selecting one single checkbox.

 By integrating Azure Information Protection into Cloud App Security, you can leverage the full power of both services and secure files in your cloud, including: